Algarve-Tourist.com

 If you are with children, the Praia de Carvoeiro (9) is the best option due to its calm waters and supervision by lifeguards.

-Note: If you are on holiday in Lagoa or Estômbar the beaches of Ferragudo maybe a better choice, as they have larger car parks.
+Note: If you are on holiday in Lagoa or Estômbar the beaches of Ferragudo may be a better choice, as they have larger car parks.
 These beaches are detailed at the end of this article.

 Beaches within walking distance of Carvoeiro town centre

-The Praia de Carvoeiro
+The Praia de Carvoeiro - 50 meters from central Carvoeiro

 Praia de Carvoeiro beach